HarryMumford/createMenuData/README.md

-it does not return an entry when parent has no children it returns correct data structure for single parent and 2 children it returns correct data structure for 2 parents and 3 children
+it does not return an entry when parent has no children it returns correct data structure for single parent and 2 children it returns correct data structure for 2 parents and 3 children it skips null, undefined, integer
 ```

 ![tests](https://github.com/HarryMumford/createMenuData/blob/master/tests.PNG)

+## Edge cases

+1. If non string entries are passed then they are skipped.
+2. If strings are misspelt / not in the parent1child1 format they will still be added as long as there is a '/' in between the parent and child.

 ## Assumptions